geunhyung/an/lab5.md

         }
     }

-Except for R8, which has an extra policy and also a metric configured on neighbour R5 (also present from R5, by the way).
+Except for R8, which has an extra policy and also a metric configured on neighbour R5.

     export flikkerinospf;
     area 0.0.0.0 {